egthack/onchain-dex/subgraph/README.md

-# Rise Sepolia Onchain DEX Subgraph
+# Rise Sepolia DEX Subgraph

 This subgraph indexes events on the Rise Sepolia network.